amato-gianluca/docker-wims-lti/README.md

 In general, this image has only been developed for my personal needs, so be careful when using it.
 A better and more general image will be provided in the future.

-This image is relative to the 0.4.4 version of WIMS-LTI.

 ## Example deployment

 This an example of `docker-compose.yml` usable for deployment of the image trough Docker Compose, behind a reverse proxy.